Bamboo bicycle: Projects

 Bamboo could be used as an alternative to traditional steel and aluminium bikes in many rural areas because of its potential sustainability.

 A Bamboo Bike Project started by engineers at Columbia University created a small number of bamboo bikes from 2007 to 2011.
 This was done with the intention of providing low cost bikes for Africans in rural areas, and stimulating local bike building industries, without major assistance from outside sources.

 The United Nations and the United States have invested in the Ghana Bamboo Bike Initiative, which was created by Bernice Dapaah.
 This business markets itself as addressing climate change, poverty, youth unemployment, rural-urban migration and by creating jobs for women.
 As of 2015 over 1000 of these bikes had been sold in Ghana, Europe and the United States.

 As of 2016 few bicycles have also been made in Bangladesh.

-In 2014 a Dutch company started organizing tours in Vietnam held on locally build bamboo bicycles.
+In 2014 a Dutch company started organizing tours in Vietnam held on locally-built bamboo bicycles.
 In 2015 the company expanded to Thailand and in 2018 also to Myanmar.
-The bikes the tourists ride are all created in Thailand by the Dutch entrepreneur Axel Lukassen.
+The bikes the tourists ride are all created in Thailand by the employees of Dutch entrepreneur Axel Lukassen and his local business partners.

-In 2013 two women rode self built bamboo touring bikes from London in the UK, to Sydney, Australia.
+In 2013 two women rode self-built bamboo touring bikes from London, England to Sydney, Australia.
 They showcased the strength of bamboo bicycles and the ability to make custom built bikes without the professional skills and knowledge that would be required to make steel or aluminium bikes.
-These were also at a fraction of the cost of traditional frames.
+These were also at a small fraction of the cost of traditional frames.

 Cost

 The most expensive bamboo bikes cost thousands of dollars.
 Conversely, the bikes sold in Ghana for the Ghana Bamboo Bike Initiative have been said to cost about $120, which is significantly more expensive than conventional bicycles.
 The cheapest for adults retail at $350 as of 2018, thus the bikes are retailed specifically for the export market.

 This variation in cost has two main reasons: the relative wealth of the consumers to whom the bikes are marketed, and the difference in production quality.
 In the United States, all parts incorporated into the bike are high-end, similar to the parts used in expensive carbon fibre bikes.
 Modern machines are used to laminate, waterproof, and join the individual bamboo pieces.
-The Ghanaian bikes, on the other hand, source most parts (e.g. bamboo, chains, bolts, etc.) from low-cost sources.
+The Ghanaian bikes, on the other hand, use mostly parts (e.g. bamboo, chains, bolts, etc.) from low-cost sources.